Last Updated on December 1, 2022 by Bilingual Kidspot

 What is language?
 What are the main characteristics of language?
-If you are looking for answers, here we dive into those questions and more!
+If you are looking for answers, here we dive into these questions about the features of a language and more!

 What is language?